ekera/regevnum/README.md

 The simulator can hence not be used to break classically hard problem instances.
 This having been said, we expect its performance (in terms for the success probability of the post-processing for a given problem instance size and set of parameters) to be representative of that for Regev's algorithm, and of Ekerå–Gärtner's extensions thereof, also for classically hard problem instances.

-For factoring, the simulator is sufficiently efficient to simulate Regev's algorithm, and our extensions of it to factoring via order-finding, for 2048-bit RSA integers.
+For factoring, the simulator is sufficiently efficient to simulate Regev's algorithm, and our extensions of it to factoring via order finding, for 2048-bit RSA integers.
 For discrete logarithms, the simulator is sufficiently efficient to simulate computing discrete logarithms in safe-prime groups and Schnorr groups, as used in Diffie–Hellman and DSA, with 2048-bit moduli.

-The high-level functionality for factoring, logarithm finding, and order finding (including factoring via order-finding), respectively, is implemented in the scripts
+The high-level functionality for factoring, logarithm finding, and order finding (including factoring via order finding), respectively, is implemented in the scripts
 - [<code>factoring.sage</code>](factoring.sage),
 - [<code>logarithm-finding.sage</code>](logarithm-finding.sage), and
 - [<code>order-finding.sage</code>](order-finding.sage).